viboes/tags/doc/proposals/match/DXXXX_Match.md

 # Introduction

-This paper present a proposal for two generic `match` function that allow to visit sum types individually or by groups.
+This paper presents a proposal for two generic `match` function that allow to visit sum types individually or by groups.